Zhefan-Xu/zhefan-xu.github.io/_pages/about.md

   - /about.html
 ---

 I am pursuing my Ph.D. degree in [Mechanical Engineering](https://www.meche.engineering.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/) with a minor in [Machine Learning](https://www.ml.cmu.edu/).
-I lead the UAV Group in the Computational Engineering & Robotics Lab (CERLAB) under the supervision of Professor [Kenji Shimada](https://www.meche.engineering.cmu.edu/directory/bios/shimada-kenji.html).
+I lead the UAV Team in the Computational Engineering & Robotics Lab (CERLAB) under the supervision of Professor [Kenji Shimada](https://www.meche.engineering.cmu.edu/directory/bios/shimada-kenji.html).
 Before my Ph.D., I received my M.S. in Mechanical Engineering from Carnegie Mellon University in 2021.
 Prior to that, I obtained my B.S. in Mechanical Engineering from the [University of Pittsburgh](https://www.pitt.edu/) and my B.Eng. in Mechanical Engineering from [Sichuan University](https://en.scu.edu.cn/) in 2019.
 My current research focuses on perception and planning for autonomous aerial robot navigation in dynamic environments.

 Research Interests